Justices to review New Jersey bid for legal sports betting

 Speaking on a sports radio show this month, Christie criticized the federal government for restricting sports betting while simultaneously allowing states to legalize recreational marijuana even though it's illegal under federal law.

-The court jumped into the case even after the Trump administration urged the justices not to get involved.
+The case has lasted nearly as long as Christie has been in office.
+New Jersey voters passed a non-binding referendum to allow sports betting in 2011.

-The four major pro sports leagues and the NCAA sued the state after Christie signed a law in 2014 to allow sports betting.
+The four major pro sports leagues and the NCAA sued the state after Christie signed a sports betting law in 2014.

 Legal sports gambling is allowed in Nevada and three other states that already had approved some form of wagering before the federal law went into effect.
 Nevada is the only state to allow single-game wagering.